esidebo/AzureTestPi/README.md

   - This error is received when the sas is not valid
 - 503: Service Unavailable - The server is not ready to handle the request
   - The origin of this error is at the server.
 The timing can not be predicted.
 This error means that the request did not go through.
-- Exception - ('Connection aborted.', gaierror(-2, 'Name or service not known'))
+- Exception: ConnectionError - ('Connection aborted.', gaierror(-2, 'Name or service not known'))
   - This exception seems to occur randomly during the transmission of the messge to Azure as part of the underlying library.
 Over a single 24 hour test, the exception occured 7 times.
   - The `device.send(message)` command should be housed in a `Try{} Except{}` to handle the exception